Assembly Shop Drawings

 - Exploded View – Explaining the connection between a variety of components and how they come together with each other.

-Some millwork projects require showing the assembly shop drawings for the parts such as furniture, whereas some demand the assembly of the complex components of a building or may require showing a relation between the number of items with intricate details.
+Some millwork projects require showing the assembly shop drawings for furniture, whereas some demand the assembly of the complex components of a building or may require showing a relation between the number of items with intricate details.

 - General assembly shop drawings – involves overall components.